gnowoel/exphbs/README.md

 Instances:

-  * Creating a new instance of its own cache
+  * Creating a new instance of separate cache
   * Instantiating with user-provided Handlebars object

 ## Overview